seanbao/mnemonas/docs/backup-guide.en.md

   --target /restore/mnemonas
 ```

-When restoring a restic job through the Maintenance page or `/api/v1/maintenance/backups/{id}/restore`, MnemoNAS automatically selects the latest snapshot with the `mnemonas` and `job:<id>` tags and moves the restored source contents to the target root, so you do not have to manually move nested paths such as `/restore/.../srv/mnemonas`.
+When restoring a restic job through the Maintenance page or `/api/v1/maintenance/backups/{id}/restore`, MnemoNAS automatically selects the latest snapshot with the `mnemonas` and `job:<id>` tags and moves the restored source contents to the target root, avoiding manual movement of nested paths such as `/restore/.../srv/mnemonas`.

 For Docker, replace the systemd commands with `docker compose stop` and `docker compose start`, and ensure restored ownership matches `MNEMONAS_UID` and `MNEMONAS_GID`.